A workshop for the Lean community in & around Europe, Germany, and Berlin

 floating-point numberwe understand binary (base-2) floating-point representations.
 IEEE 754 standardizes decimal (base-10) floating-point arithmetic, too.
 As part of the effort to add exact decimal numbers to JavaScript, we are formalizing this part of IEEE 754 in Lean.
 Come find out what formalizing a programming language spec text looks like!

-(NB: The registration form and the call for submission form are the same thing.
-If you want to register but don't want to present, you can indicate that on the web page.)
+(NB: The in-person registration form and the call for submission form are the same thing.
+If you want to attend in person but don’t want to present anything, just leave the title & abstract part of the form blank.)

 Leaning In! pairs well with BOBKonf, which takes places in Berlin the day after Leaning In!